barmanroys/bilby-assignment/README.md

 ```sh
 ./end-to-end-test.sh
 ```
 which takes care of starting all necessary services and running the DAG.
+Running the above script takes about 11 minutes, but that is because there is a 10 minute delay to fire up the services for the first time.
+As a one-time start up cost, is not a production bottleneck.
+Further, the delay can be minimised in a cloud environment with higher bandwidth for network connectivity (compared to my home environment).